Deployed Works Guide

 Confirm the problem

 Restate what you think the buyer is trying to change.
-This helps both sides catch misunderstanding before the conversation moves into price or scope.

 Step 3